Student Volunteers

 • Helping during special events such as the Awards Ceremony: Assisting ASHA staff with the placement of program books, awardee photo opportunities, and finding seats.

-• Collecting tickets: Collecting paper receipts/tickets from attendees at various sessions and events.
+• Scanning badges and collecting session/event tickets: Scanning attendees badges for validation, and/or collecting paper receipts/tickets from attendees at various sessions and events.

 Candidates must: